Ultrawipf/OpenFFBoard_wiki/ODrive-guide.md

 ## ODrive Firmware

-### <ins>**If you have a non-genuine/fake ODrive with an old firmware or shows v0.0.0 please do this part!!**</ins>

 1. Download and install STM32CubeProgrammer: [STM32CubeProg - STM32CubeProgrammer software for all STM32 - STMicroelectronics](https://www.st.com/en/development-tools/stm32cubeprog.html)
-2. Download the firmware for your drive (I'm currently using v0.5.4 for a v3.6 56v Odrive): [Releases · odriverobotics/ODrive](https://github.com/odriverobotics/ODrive/releases)
+2. Download the firmware for your drive.
+All clones currently on the market are based on ODrive 3.5, but the firmware for 3.6 will work.
+Make sure to use the correct version for the voltage of your board (24V or 56V).
+Use the most recent version available.
+As of this writing, that is 0.5.6 and should be the final release of the firmware for this version of the hardware [Releases · odriverobotics/ODrive](https://github.com/odriverobotics/ODrive/releases)
-3. Put the Odrive into DFU mode and plug it in.
-(Remove the DFU jumper if you have jumpers otherwise put the dipswitch to the DFU side and power it up)<br><br>
+3. Put the Odrive into DFU mode as described in the DFU driver installation and connect to your computer.
    <img src="img/ODrive Setup Images/OD_DFU_Jumper.jpg"  width="897"/><br>
    <img src="img/ODrive Setup Images/OD_DFU_Switch.jpg"  width="897"/>